What's new in Windows 10, version 1703 for IT Pros

-Below is a list of some of the new and updated content that discusses Information Technology (IT) pro features in Windows 10, version 1703 (also known as the Creators Update).
+Below is a list of some of what's new in Information Technology (IT) pro features in Windows 10, version 1703 (also known as the Creators Update).

 For more general info about Windows 10 features, see Features available only on Windows 10.
 For info about previous versions of Windows 10, see What's New in Windows 10.
 Also see this blog post: What’s new for IT pros in the Windows 10 Creators Update.